exterior of russian orthodox church with golden onion dome roof

 This historic context statement is intended to facilitate the identification and evaluation of local Russian American cultural resources and offer recommendations for their preservation.
 This cultural context is one of several the department has completed and are in-progress to ensure the appropriate documentation of the City’s expansive and diverse story, as part of the Citywide Cultural Resources Survey.
 Other cultural, architectural, and thematic contexts are detailed on the Citywide Historic Context Statement webpage.

-In Summer and Fall of 2024, department staff will collaborate with community partners to organize a series of focus groups related to the Russian American Historic Context Statement.
-The focus groups will allow community members to contribute their histories to the document and provide feedback.
-This webpage will be updated with dates and details when available.
+In October of 2024, Department staff collaborated with Western Neighborhoods Project (WNP), SF Public Library, and other community partners to host a focus group regarding the Russian American Historic Context Statement.
+The focus group allowed community members to provide feedback and contribute their histories to the context statement.